ashiii1/EduOcean/README.md

-Our LMS platform offers comprehensive online courses with live streaming classes, interactive chat, screen sharing, whiteboard, and camera/mic toggle.
-It includes advanced video speech functionality, customizable themes, a wide range of courses from basics to advanced levels, assessments with certificates, a student help community, and recorded live classes accessible anytime.
+Our LMS platform offers comprehensive online courses with live streaming classes, interactive chat, screen sharing, whiteboard, and camera/mic toggle, customizable themes, a wide range of courses from basics to advanced levels, assessments with certificates, a student help community, and recorded live classes accessible anytime.

 ## Features